Melina Mercouri: International success

+This infamous event led TV critic Harriet Van Horne to predict on 8 October 1962 in The El Paso Herald-Post that the incident "will be regarded in some quarters as proof that the only safe shows are tape shows," which is what happened just a few years later.

 Mercouri continued her stage career in the Greek production of Tennessee Williams's Sweet Bird of Youth (1960), under the direction of Karolos Koun.
 In 1967, she played the leading role in Illya Darling (from 11 April 1967 to 13 January 1968) on Broadway, for which she was nominated for the Tony Award for Best Performance by a Leading Actress in a Musical.
 Mercouri's performance in Promise at Dawn (1970) earned her another Golden Globe Award nomination.

 Mercouri concentrated on her stage career in the following years, playing in the Greek productions of The Threepenny Opera and, for a second time, Sweet Bird of Youth, in addition to the ancient Greek tragedies Medea and Oresteia.
-She retired from film acting after her role in her last film, A Dream of Passion (1978), directed by her husband, Jules Dassin.
+She retired from film acting after making her last film, A Dream of Passion (1978), directed by her husband, Jules Dassin.

-In 1987 the jury of the Europe Theatre Prize awarded her a special prize of the presidency with the motivation: "For the devotion and the commitment of an artist who joins her own theatrical experience with the political belief and the ideal of European culture.".
+In 1987, the jury of the Europe Theatre Prize awarded her a special prize of the presidency with the motivation: "For the devotion and the commitment of an artist who joins her own theatrical experience with the political belief and the ideal of European culture."

 Mercouri's last performance on stage was in the opera Pylades at the Athens Concert Hall in 1992, portraying Clytemnestra.

-Work as a singer
+Singer

 One of her first songs was by Manos Hadjidakis and Nikos Gatsos.
 It was titled "Hartino to Fengaraki" ("Papermoon") and was a part of the Greek production of A Streetcar Named Desire in 1949, in which she starred as Blanche DuBois.
-The first official recording of this song was made by Nana Mouskouri in 1960, although the company Sirius, created by Manos Hadjidakis, issued a recording Mercouri made for French television during the 1960s in 2004.
+The first official recording of this song was made by Nana Mouskouri in 1960, although the company Sirius, created by Hadjidakis, issued a recording Mercouri made for French television during the 1960s in 2004.

 Her recordings of "Athenes, ma Ville", a collaboration with Vangelis, and "Melinaki", were popular in France.
 Her recording of "Feggari mou, Agapi mou" (Phaedra) was later covered by Marinella in 1965.

 Political career

 Activism against the Greek junta

 At the time of the coup d'état in Greece by a group of colonels of the Greek military on 21 April 1967, she was in the United States, playing in Illya Darling on Broadway.
-She immediately joined the struggle against the Greek military junta and started an international campaign, travelling all over the world to inform the public and contribute to the isolation and fall of the colonels.
+She immediately joined the struggle against the Greek military junta and started an international campaign, travelling worldwide to inform the public and contribute to the isolation and fall of the colonels.
 As a result, the dictatorial regime revoked her Greek citizenship and confiscated her property.

 When her Greek citizenship was revoked, she said: "I was born a Greek and I will die a Greek.
 Those bastards were born fascists and they will die fascists".
 In London, she worked with Amalia Fleming and Helen Vlachos of Kathimerini against the junta of the colonels.